-Column 1 Column 2 Column 3 Column 4 Appellant Respondent Co-respondent Co-respondent by election (if any) (if any) A building advisory agency for the development application related to the approval The assessment manager The applicant A concurrence agency for the development application related to the approval A private certifier for the development application related to the approval
+Column 1 Column 2 Column 3 Column 4 Appellant Respondent Co-respondent Co-respondent by election (if any) (if any) A building advisory The assessment The applicant 1 A concurrence agency for the agency for the manager development application development application related to the approval related to the approval 2 A private certifier for the development application related to the approval

-- 3. Certain decisions under the Building Act and the Plumbing and Drainage Act An appeal may be made against a decision under- - (a) the Building Act, other than a decision made by the Queensland Building and Construction Commission; or - (b) the Plumbing and Drainage Act, part 4 or 5.
+- 3. Certain decisions under the Building Act and the Plumbing and Drainage Act - An appeal may be made against a decision under- - (a) the Building Act, other than a decision made by the Queensland Building and Construction Commission; or - (b) the Plumbing and Drainage Act, part 4 or 5.